amadejkastelic/discord-video-embed-bot/README.md

 - Tiktok ✅

 ## How to run
-- Build the docker image: `docker build . -t video-embed-bot` or simply pull the container from ghcr:
+- Build the docker image: `docker build . -t video-embed-bot` or simply pull it from ghcr:
 ```bash
 docker pull ghcr.io/amadejkastelic/discord-video-embed-bot:0.1.0
 ```